Originate/exosphere/tutorial/part_2/part_2b/11_generic_services.md

 we want to be able to spin up another fulltext search engine, and communicate with it via `user-search.add` and `user-search.search` messages.

-Exosphere supports this by translating messages at runtime:
+Exocom supports this by translating messages at runtime:
 * the fulltext-search service expects for example the command `fts.add` for adding data
 * our application contains a fulltext-search service instance called `todo-search`
 * exocom subscribes this instance to `todo-search.add` commands